Akitorg/akiAtolDriver/README.md

 # akiAtolDriver

-Adapter and some visual part for using atol kkm library
+Adapter and some visual part for using atol kkm library.

+Supports both 9 and 10 versions

 ## Getting Started